Updated: 1/5/2019 | January 5th, 2019

 Check out my travel guide to Las Vegas for more information on enjoying life in Sin City without spending a sinful amount of money.

-The current hotspot of Central America, SJDS as it is called is a surfing and beach mecca for travelers of all ages and styles.
-During New Years, this city gets packed with tourists and local Nicaraguans who come from the surround area to enjoy time on the beach, with their families, and party hard (Nicas sure know how to have fun!).
+This holiday hotspot in Central America is a surfing and beach mecca for travelers of all ages and styles.
+During New Years, the city is bursting with tourists and locals who come from the surrounding area to enjoy time on the beach, with their families, and party hard (Nicaraguans sure know how to have fun!).
 This is definitely a place to go if you’re looking to get bit crazy and then nurse your hangover on the beach the next day.
 There’s usually a giant beach party where locals and tourists mingle, dance, drink, and countdown a new year together!

-Check out my travel guide to Boston for more information on taking a holiday there.
+Check out my travel guide to Edinburgh for more information on taking a holiday there.